Cray-HPE/docs-csm/operations/iuf/workflows/configuration.md

 ## 2. Execute the IUF `update-vcs-config` stage

-The `update-vcs-config` stage performs a variety of update operations for each product being installed that provides a configuration management repository in VCS.
-It ensures new product configuration content has been uploaded to
-VCS in a pristine branch and attempts to merge the new product configuration content into a corresponding customer branch.
+For each product that uploaded Ansible configuration content to a configuration management VCS repository, the `update-vcs-config` stage attempts to merge the pristine branch of the configuration management repository into a corresponding customer working branch.

 ### 2.1 Prerequisites